PrairieLearn/PrairieLearn/docs/faq.md

 Docker Toolbox is no longer supported.
 [Docker Community Edition](https://www.docker.com/community-edition) is required to [run PrairieLearn locally](https://prairielearn.readthedocs.io/en/latest/installing/).

-## How can I add a hidden staff comment in my question.html source?
+## How can I add a hidden Mustache staff comment in my question.html source?

 Some users may want to write small maintenance notes to staff in the `question.html` source.
 You can do this using [Mustache comments](https://mustache.github.io/mustache.5.html#Comments) that will be removed during the rendering process, so they will remain hidden from students in the rendered page source.
 To be safe, never put sensitive information such as solutions in a comment.
 Please note that HTML comments or JavaScript comments may be revealed.